tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ![](images/part2/design.md/test-portfolio-valuation.png)

-An important point to make right off the bat is that these tests will assume that the RESTful infrastructure is or will be tested elsewhere.
+An important point to make right off the bat is that these tests will assume that the RESTful infrastructure is, or will be, tested elsewhere.
 Rather than start up a HTTP server, configure RESTful endpoints and make a real HTTP client request, the tests will work with underlying components directly.
-This separates the configuration and infrastructure (of the HTTP server) from the behaviour (the business logic classes).
+This separates the configuration and infrastructure (of the HTTP server) from the behaviour (the business logic classes) tests.

-In concrete Java terms, you can think of this as not testing a JEE container's servlet configuration but instead testing a `Servlet` directly.
-We assume the web containers work and thin slices of configuration will be tested in subsequent tests (see later).
+In Java terms, you can think of this as not testing the servlet container's configuration but instead testing the `Servlet` directly.
+We assume the web container works and that thin slices of configuration will be tested in subsequent tests.
 Starting up a full container for multiple business scenarios can be wasteful when they exercise the same infrastructure scenarios again and again.